chirag1992m/profile/public/blog_posts/life-goals-2030.md

 -   what are you good at: I am moderately good at engineering, but, I think I can get much better.
 I need to open up some horizons by taking more action.

 ## Spiritual

+I don't want to comment on this section.
+I think I never understood or understand spirituality enough to say anything about it.
+In fact, in most cases, I've tried to run away from it.
+I've seen cultural and religious wars, people spewing hate for each other just based on the fact on which god/religion they follow.
+I never got the urge for it and I hope I never do.
+Isn't spirituality different than just the religion you follow?
+I think it is.
+But, again, I don't understand it enough to speak about it.
+I hope to learn and bring this more into my life.
+For now, I have other things to do 🙂.

+# Goals

+Based on the above thoughts, I want to bring the main goals back together and hopefully document the journey on this blog as time goes along.

+1. Eat healthy food.
+2. Exercise regularly.
+3. stop smoking.
+4. Spend more time with family.
+5. Work on three things:
+  - Pet projects like ActionSync and NestAura.
+  - Follow the hobby of making electronics and board games.
+6. Continue to save and invest.